Motion#

 land ▶

-The turn active? block returns a Boolean indicating whether the drone is turning.
+The turn active Boolean block reports whether the drone is turning.

 • True — The drone is currently turning.